2145 Faculty/Administration Building

 with Stephen Henderson on WDET, April 6, 2016, about Differential Taxation

 for Public Services in

-I direct the MA program and seminar activities.
+I direct the MA and PhD programs.

 For information on application/admission to our Department’s programs, please turn to our Department’s home page.

 Current Graduate Students (MA and PhD) MUST get approval to sign up for courses.

 Jeopardy! and Trivia